Joseph Damer, 1st Earl of Dorchester: Political career

 Damer was returned as Member of Parliament (MP) for Weymouth in the 1741 general election at the age of 22.
 He was then returned for Bramber in the 1747 general election and Dorchester in the 1754 general election.
-Damer was created Baron Milton of Shrone Hill, Tipperary, Ireland on 3 July 1753 and Baron Milton of Milton Abbey on 10 May 1762.
+On 3 July 1753, Damer was created Baron Milton of Shrone Hill, County Tipperary, in the peerage of Ireland, which did not transfer him into the House of Lords, and then on 10 May 1762 Baron Milton of Milton Abbey in the peerage of Great Britain, which did.

 Building

 In 1751, Damer commissioned architect John Vardy to build him a London residence on Park Lane.
 He also purchased Milton Abbey and embarked on an ambitious project to reshape the surrounding valley.
 He replaced some existing buildings at the Abbey with a mansion house (designed initially by Vardy, then by Sir William Chambers, and completed by James Wyatt) for his own use.
 Landscape gardener Capability Brown was commissioned to remodel the surrounding grounds.

 As a wealthy landowner Damer also set about the systematic removal of the neighbouring small town of Middleton and its residents.
-By 1780, most of the residents had been relocated to a new purpose-designed and built model village, Milton Abbas, approximately half a mile south-east of the Abbey; the town's school was moved to Blandford Forum, 7 mi away.
+By 1780, most of the residents had been relocated to a new purpose-designed and built model village, Milton Abbas, approximately half a mile south-east of the Abbey; the town's grammar school was moved to Blandford Forum, 7 mi away.
 The original town was razed to the ground and landscaped, most of the site disappearing beneath a new ornamental lake.